 The citation recipient is required to verify the Court Clerk's office receives the required proof for a possible dismissal as well as payment of the administrative assessment.
 This must be done prior to the scheduled court date.
 If a violation is not dismissed by the Court Clerk's office, a court appearance before the Municipal Judge is available:

-- Defective Equipment~Provide a valid receipt of repair prior to the assigned court date and the citation may be dismissed with $30.00 court cost and if done no later than one day before the assigned court date.
+- Defective Equipment~Provide proof of repair and the citation will be dismissed with $30.00 court cost and if done no later than one day before the assigned court date.

 - Insurance~Provide valid insurance verification in force at the time of the stop and upon verification, the violation may be dismissed with a $60.00 administrative assessment and only if done no later than one day before the assigned court date.
 If insurance wasn't valid, you are encouraged to appear on your assigned court day otherwise your driver's license may be suspended;